The World Tomorrow (radio and television): 1950s

-1967 to 1994
+1967 to 1986

 The second era began in 1967, beginning with black-and-white television broadcasts before changing to color in 1968.
 They continued well into the 1980s.
 The presenter was originally Garner Ted Armstrong, youngest son of Herbert Armstrong.
 Following his ouster from his father's church in mid-1978 and his subsequent founding of his own church, the Church of God International, Herbert W. Armstrong resumed the presentation.
 The broadcasts largely involved analysis of how current events in the world tied into the church's views of Biblical prophecies.
 Both the radio and television broadcasts of The World Tomorrow invariably told their audience how to receive the church's magazine, The Plain Truth, the content of which was largely similar to that of the broadcasts.

 At its peak, the radio program was broadcast worldwide on 360 stations, and the television program was viewed by 20 million people on 165 stations.

+1986 to 1994

 Following Herbert Armstrong's death in 1986, the television program was presented by David Hulme, David Albert, Richard Ames, and Ronald Kelley, on a rotating basis until 1994, when doctrinal shifts in the Worldwide Church of God, and declining revenues, led to the program's cancellation.